-The 3 Best Utility Stocks To Buy Today
+The 3 Best Utility Stocks and ETFs To Buy Today

 These companies typically operate legal monopolies in their area and don’t have to worry about losing customers.
 The reliable income generated is usually passed on to the shareholders in the form of high dividends.
 Utilities are one of the highest income-paying sectors of the market while they also have far less volatility than the overall market.

-The Utilities Select Sector SPDR Fund (XLU), a sector benchmark ETF that tracks an index of 28 utilities stocks, currently yields 3.12%.
-That’s a better yield than you can get on most bonds these days, but there’s more to the story.
-XLU provided a total return of 143% over the last 10 years and 58% over the last five.
+The Utilities Select Sector SPDR Fund (XLU), a sector benchmark ETF that tracks an index of 28 utility stocks, currently yields 3.6%.
+That’s a better yield than you can get on many bonds these days, but there’s more to the story.
+XLU provided a total return of 120% over the last 10 years and 32% over the last five (with dividends reinvested).

-You would have gotten a better income and grown your principal at the same time on an investment that has been only about one-third as volatile as the overall stock market.
+Compared to an investment in bonds, you would have gotten a better income and grown your principal at the same time on an investment that has been only about one-third as volatile as the overall stock market.
 In addition to XLU, there are several other individual utility stocks that are great candidates to provide a solid income and capital appreciation over time.

 Here are two more.